software-mansion/live-compositor/docs/pages/deployment/aws-ec2.md

 This is an example configuration that shows how to deploy LiveCompositor to an AWS EC2 instance with Terraform configuration.

-All examples are located in [github.com/membraneframework-labs/live_compositor_deployment](https://github.com/membraneframework-labs/live_compositor_deployment) repository:
+All examples are located in the [github.com/membraneframework-labs/live_compositor_deployment](https://github.com/membraneframework-labs/live_compositor_deployment) repository:
 - `project` directory includes an example Membrane project that can consume multiple streams over RTMP and host the composed stream as an HLS playlist.
 - `aws-ec2-terraform` directory includes an example Terraform+Packer configuration for building an AMI (Amazon Machine Image) and deploying it to EC2.